chrK/Gir-CMS/readme.md

 If you already have this repository the setup is straight forward:

-Add a post-recieve git-hook to the repository on the server `/path/to/repository/.git/hooks/post-receive` with the following content:
+Add a post-receive git-hook to the repository on the server `/path/to/repository/.git/hooks/post-receive` with the following content:

 <pre>
 #!/bin/sh